gosiacodes/info-app/README.md

 After selecting the city, it displays information about it, the current weather and the map.

-App uses OpenWeather API and OpenStreetMap API.
+App uses OpenWeather API and OpenStreetMap with Leaflet API.

-Update: There is a bug - OpenStreetMap API key doesn't work anymore.